 What is latency?

-Latency is the delay between the browser sending a request to the server and the server processing that request.
+Latency is the delay between the browser sending a request to the server and the server processing that request on a network or Internet connection.
 It’s usually measured in milliseconds.

 Latency can be measured in two ways.
 The first is round trip time (RTT), or the amount of time it takes for the request to travel from the browser to the server and back.
 The second is time to first byte (TTFB), or the amount of time between the browser sending a request to the server and receiving its first byte of data.